 One of Isère‘s best skiers, photographer and journalist Boris Dufour, has always been a snowsports enthusiast.
 He says: ‘I love carving wide sweeping turns on the piste, I like speed, but what I prefer is skiing off-piste and powder.
 Skiing fresh snow gives you a feeling that you don’t get in any other sport.’

 ‘Isère?’
 I hear you say.
 ‘Isn’t it the smart resort that shares a ski area with Tignes?’
-No. It’s an area of the French Alps made up of 23 resorts that are spread across the Vercors, the Oisans, Belledonne and Chartreuse mountain ranges.
-These vary from small, charming villages to bigger ski stations with extensive terrain.
-The main resorts are Alpe d’Huez, Les 2 Alpes, Vaujany, Chamrousse, Villard de Lans/Corrençon and Les 7 Laux.
+No. That’s Val d’Isère.
+This is an area of the French Alps made up of 23 resorts that are spread across the Vercors, the Oisans, Belledonne and Chartreuse mountain ranges.
+They vary from small, charming villages to bigger ski stations with extensive terrain.
+Essentially it is a holiday region that suits everyone – regardless of whether you’re an expert, powderhound, an intermediate in search of large daily mileage, a complete beginner, or not a skier at all.
+The main resorts are Alpe d’Huez, Les 2 Alpes, Vaujany, Auris, Chamrousse, Villard de Lans/Corrençon and Les 7 Laux.
 The whole region is accessible from Grenoble Alpes Isère airport, which means you can be on the slopes in less than two hours.

 One advantage of Isère for skiing is the variety of terrain, atmosphere and altitude.
 What interests me is skiing, mountains and snow, of course, and there’s plenty of that.
 In Les 2 Alpes and Alpe d’Huez, you can spend days skiing at over 3000m, you can find routes so long that you won’t see any lift pylons.
 In Vaujany there’s more of a family atmosphere, but the resort is linked into a big ski area.
 And if bad weather is on the cards, you can head to the well-spaced pine trees in Chamrousse or Villard de Lans/Corrençon to take advantage of the fresh snow, whilst at the same time remaining sheltered from the blizzard.